 From its founding in 1833, Oberlin College has been at the forefront of history.
-In 1835, Oberlin became the first college in America to adopt a policy to admit students of color.
+In 1835, Oberlin became the first college in the United States to adopt a policy to admit students of color.
 In 1841, Oberlin became the first to award degrees to women in a coeducational program.
 By 1900, Oberlin had produced one-third of all African American college graduates in the United States.

 Oberlin’s learning environment is like no other, combining a top-ranked liberal arts college, a prestigious music conservatory, and one of the finest academic art museums in the country – on a single campus.
 Oberlin has been a longtime leader in educating undergraduate scientists, and since 1920, more Oberlin graduates have earned PhDs than the graduates of any other primarily baccalaureate college in America.

 At Oberlin, you’ll find that you truly have the power to make a difference.
 An emphasis on risk-taking and innovation pervades the college and the conservatory, inside and outside the classroom.
 Our 2,900 students are engaged, determined, intellectual, creative, and embrace the idea that one person can change the world.